seontechnologies/seon-android-sdk-public/README.md

 - `gsf_id` Returns a unique identifier which only changes after a factory reset is performed on the device.

   ***Requires permission: com.google.android.providers.gsf.permission.READ_GSERVICES***

 - `interfering_apps` Contains the list of installed applications that were given permissions to potentially interfere with other applications on the device by our metric. *Accurate results to the given metric.
 Applications might interfere with the host application through different methods/permissions, which are not detected here.*
 - `is_click_automator_installed` Returns true if the SDK detects enabled click automator applications known to us.
 - `is_keyguard_secure` Indicates whether the keyguard is secured by a PIN, pattern or password or a SIM card is currently locked.
 - `is_nfc_available` Returns whether the device has NFC hardware available.
 - `is_nfc_enabled` Returns whether the device has NFC functionalities enabled.
 - `is_on_call` Returns true or false depending on whether the device was on a call while collecting the fingerprint.
 Detects both cellular and VOIP calls.

+  ***Requires permission: com.google.android.providers.gsf.permission.READ_GSERVICES***
 - `is_remote_control_connected` Returns whether the device is being remotely controlled by a known remote control application at the time of the fingerprint.
 - `is_screen_being_mirrored` Returns whether the screen of the device is being mirrored to an additional display.
 This is triggered by screen sharing, screen mirroring to a television, using a display through HDMI connection, etc. This might be the indicator of the user’s screen content is being visible to someone else in some way.
 - `remote_control_provider` If is_remote_control_connected is true, this field returns the readable name of detected remote control application, otherwise null.